 Different Methods of Cyber Security

 Cyber security contains a lot of nuts and bolts as there are many forms and focus points for each solution.
 Some cyber security solutions focus on individual devices whereas others focus on a whole network of devices.
 Whichever solution of cyber security your charity is using or looking to implement, it is crucial that it is properly monitored, maintained and kept up to date.
-Below you can find some examples of cyber security solutions:

 Endpoint security is a critical component of a broader cyber security strategy.
 Simply, endpoint security refers to the protection of individual devices such as computers, laptops, and smartphones that connect to a larger network.